Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Poloidal flux and its evolution in tokamaks

-His condition can be expressed as a condition on the loop voltage at the plasma edge, $V_\ell^{edge} = (d\psi_p/dt)_{edge}$, which is at $r=a$.
+This condition can be expressed as a condition on the loop voltage at the plasma edge, $V_\ell^{edge} = (d\psi_p/dt)_{edge}$, which is at $r=a$.
 The poloidal flux at the plasma edge is given by

-During a ramp up, $d\psi_p^{in}/dt >0$, Fitzpatrick's condition, Equation (\ref{F-cond}), for avoiding a disruption is $V_\ell^{edge} > 0$, which is a necessary condition for any ramp up but not a sufficient condition for avoiding a disruption.
-During a ramp-down, $d\psi_p^{in}/dt <0$, Fitzpatrick's condition for avoiding a disruption is $V_\ell^{edge} < 2 V_\ell^{ax}$, which also not a sufficient condition for avoiding a disruption.
+During a ramp up, $d\psi_p^{in}/dt >0$, the necessary condition Equation (\ref{F-cond}), which is a rewrite of Equation (42) in \cite{Fitzpatrick:2026}, for avoiding a disruption is $V_\ell^{edge} > 0$, which is a necessary condition for any ramp up but not a sufficient condition for avoiding a disruption.
+During a ramp-down, $d\psi_p^{in}/dt <0$, the necessary condition of \cite{Fitzpatrick:2026} for avoiding a disruption is $V_\ell^{edge} < 2 V_\ell^{ax}$, which is also not a sufficient condition for avoiding a disruption.
 What is required is that the current density profile not be disruptive as discussed in Subsection \ref{sec: disruption cond}.